Earn Your Online Fire Science Degree from California's Leading Programs

 Office of the State Fire Marshal: The California Office of the State Fire Marshal includes a California State Fire Training division that oversees standardized education for those in fire service.
 Find accredited academies, upcoming training opportunities, and further education opportunities through the division’s online portal.

-Top Picks: Online Fire Science Programs in California
+Top Choices: Online Fire Science Programs in CA

 The following rankings identify the best schools in relation to their online learning opportunities, student outcomes, and affordability.
 Rankings are based on data provided by The Integrated Postsecondary Education Data System (IPEDS) and factors such as number of online programs, tuition and fees, retention rate, graduation rate, and more.